Play is often talked about as if it were relief from serious learning.

 We are helping them become who they are meant to be.

 Create a race track, a town, or anything your child can imagine with washi tape and recyclables, such paper towel rolls and tissue boxes.
 The beauty of washi tape is that it comes in a wonderful selection of colors and typically peels off walls and floors without damage (test in an inconspicuous spot first to be sure).
+Substitute painter's tape if you don't have washi.
 See examples here and here.

 A wonderful zero cost (for you and the environment, so long as you pick an area that isn't ecologically sensitive) way to enjoy art and nature!
 Go for a walk and find a spot to gather stones, acorns, leaves and other natural objects.
 In Virginia, you may find clay, especially along eroded creek banks, that can be rolled into marbles or "snakes".
 Experiment with making shapes, stacking, and drawing patterns in the sand or dirt to make works of art that you can then disassemble and blend back into the environment.